-After dashing madly about the Cinema Nova in Carlton, Melbourne from the wrong pitch-black-cinema with the wrong movie into the chatter and light of the right cinema – its seats filling with the right audience of media with their right glasses of red wine and popcorn, I squirrelled myself a spot and sat back to experience David Lowery’s, A Ghost Story.
+After dashing madly about the Cinema Nova in Carlton, Melbourne from the wrong pitch-black-cinema screening the wrong movie lurking out into the shadows and chatter of the right cinema – its seats filling with the right audience of media with their right glasses of red wine and roasted popcorn, I squirrelled myself away to sit back and be mystified by David Lowery’s film, A Ghost Story.

-And this movie experience is definitely unlike any I have met in front of a big screen before.
+And this big screen movie experience is definitely unlike anything I have met before.

 Producers: Toby Halbrooks, James M. Johnston, Adam Donaghey

 Cinematographer: Andrew Droz Palermo